EagleFG/Battleship/README.md

 - public static event Action<Tile> TileHasBeenSelected - event to be called when the tile has been selected with the mouse

-- public bool isInteractable - determines whether the tile can be selected with the mouse
 - public bool isOccupied - states whether the tile is occupied
+- public string occupiedPieceType - name of the piece that occupies this tile
 - public bool hasBeenAttacked - states whether the tile has been attacked already

 **Functions**